Drakso/AJS2019/Class10/Exercises.md

 * academyPart - number
 * attendCiscoExam - method that writes in console: the student firstNAme is doing a cisco exam!

+**Note:** For all students, the academyName property should be auto generated based on which Student we are creating ( design, code or network )

-create one of each students
+Create one of each students
+Check all students with the Student method for checking students academy